Cable car from North Greenwich

 - 8am to 9pm Saturday

-There will be extended opening hours when there are events at local venues, such as The O2.
+There will be longer opening hours when there are events at local venues, such as The O2.

 How to get to the Emirates Air Line cable car